jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 (3) A failure to comply with this clause does not invalidate the main document or any part of it.

 ### 5 Power to give effect to amendments to, or replacements of, material
-Legal effect may be given to an amendment to, or replacement of, material incorporated by reference into the main document if—
+(1) Legal effect may be given to an amendment to, or replacement of, material incorporated by reference into the main document if—
-  (a) the amendment or replacement material is made by the person or organisation that made the original material; and (b) the amendment or replacement material is of the same general character as the original material; and (c) the Agency, by notice in the Gazette, adopts the amendment or replacement material as having legal effect as part of the main document.
+  (a) the amendment or replacement material is made by the person or organisation that made the original material; and (b) the amendment or replacement material is of the same general character as the original material; and (c) the Agency, by notice, adopts the amendment or replacement material as having legal effect as part of the main document.
+(2) A notice under subclause (1)﻿(c) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 6 Effect of expiry of material incorporated by reference
-Material incorporated by reference into the main document that expires, is revoked, or ceases to have effect, ceases to have legal effect as part of the main document only if—
+(1) Material incorporated by reference into the main document that expires, is revoked, or ceases to have effect, ceases to have legal effect as part of the main document only if—
-  (a) an amendment to the main document states that the material ceases to have that legal effect; or (b) the Agency, by notice in the Gazette, states that the material ceases to have that legal effect.
+  (a) an amendment to the main document states that the material ceases to have that legal effect; or (b) the Agency, by notice, states that the material ceases to have that legal effect.
+(2) A notice under subclause (1)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-### 7 Application of Legislation Act 2012
+### 7 Application of Legislation Act 2019
-(1) Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference into the main document, or to any amendment to, or replacement of, the material.
-(2) Subpart 1 of Part 3 of the Legislation Act 2012, except section 41, applies to material incorporated by reference in the main document, or to any amendment to, or replacement of, the material.
+(1) Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material incorporated by reference into the main document, or to any amendment to, or replacement of, the material.
+(2)

 ### 8 Application of Regulations (Disallowance) Act 1989
 [Repealed]